Segmental colitis associated with diverticulosis

 Treatment may consist of antibiotics, aminosalicylates (mesalamine), or prednisone.
 In rare cases, surgery with segmental resection may be considered.
 The long term prognosis is likely benign, although data is lacking.
 The prevalence of SCAD ranges from 0.3 - 1.3 percent.

 Types

 There are four types of SCAD, based on endoscopic appearance.
 Pattern A is characterized by involvement of crescentic folds and is the most common type of SCAD (52%).
 Pattern B has an appearance similar to mild-to moderate ulcerative colitis (30.40%), whereas pattern C appears similar to Crohn's disease (10.90%).
 Pattern D is the least common, and appears similar to severe ulcerative colitis (6.50%).

 Signs and symptoms

 People with SCAD may develop left lower quadrant abdominal cramping, intermittent rectal bleeding, and chronic diarrhea.
 Rectal bleeding (hematochezia) is the most common symptom, and is the presenting complaint in more than 70% of individuals with SCAD.
+Fever is rare.